me and the duke of edinburgh

 He wished me luck and walked on.

-Ed Reid was standing with the other instructors at the end of the lines, he too had no tie.
-No coat.
+Chief Instructor and old Antarctic hand Ed Reid was standing with the other instructors at the end of the lines, he too had no tie and no coat and was the other man the Duke spoke to before leaving.

-Years later we toasted the husband of the Queen, sat in the dark lounge of a Sydney hotel, Ed and myself, both of us older and even more unsettled by the life and how it had evolved since that day.
+Years later Ed and I sat in the gloomy lounge of an east Sydney hotel and toasted the Queen’s husband, both of us older and even more unsettled by the life and how it had evolved since the day seven drowned.

 Like marriage is this life – it surely is for better or for worse.